AppSci/ios-test-task/README.md

 You should provide a way to switch off playing the sound of nature completely.

+Audio records should be put in user **Documents** folder and be available via iTunes file sharing.

 ### Optional Requirements

 - provide a way to switch off recording